Cmac2712/blog-posts/2 Areas 🏞️/Blog/Welcome to My New Blog.md

 I have been a web developer for the best part of a decade.

 In that time I have developed the odd insight into the practice of web development.
-As I close in on a decade of this prac
+As I close in on a decade of this practice I think: "Why not unleash some of these insights unto the world?".

+Expect to see posts here about React, TypeScript